Adding Hyper-V Hosts and Host Clusters, and Scale-Out File Servers to VMM

 Advantages of Managing Scale-out File Servers with VMM

 With Windows Server 2012 Hyper-V, you can deploy virtual machines to block storage using Serial Attached SCSI (SAS), iSCSI, or Fibre Channel protocols.
 If there are Scale-out File Servers in your environment, Hyper-V supports VM virtual hard disks (VHDs) deployed to a continuously available file share using SMB3 protocol.
-With Virtual Machine Manager (VMM), you can manage the Scale-out File Server and create new file shares and set permissions on the file shares so that the Hyper-V servers can access the share.
+With Virtual Machine Manager (VMM), you can manage the Scale-out File Server and create new file shares and set permissions on the file shares so that the Hyper-V hosts can access the share.
 In System Center 2012 R2 VMM, if the Scale-out File Server is connected to shared SAS disks, then disk pooling is possible using Windows Server Storage Spaces and VMM.

 This section describes additional advantages of managing Scale-Out File Servers with VMM.